1510: Death of painter Sandro Botticelli.

 1993: Intel’s new Pentium processor is unveiled.

-1996: Blues guitarist Johnny Guitar Watson suffered a fatal heart attack while on stage in Yokohama, Japan.
+1996: Blues guitarist Johnny Guitar Watson dies of a heart attack while on tour in Japan.
+According to eyewitness reports, he collapsed mid guitar solo.
+His last words were “ain’t that a bitch.”

 2002: Songwriter Sharon Sheeley, girlfriend of Eddie Cochran and survivor of the 1960 car crash that took his life, dies aged 62.

-2003: Arsenal beats Southampton 1-0 with a goal from Robert Pires to win the FA Cup final at the MillenniumStadium, Cardiff.
+2003: Arsenal defeat Southampton 1-0 with a goal from Robert Pires to win the FA Cup final at the MillenniumStadium, Cardiff.

 2005: Kylie Minogue is diagnosed with breast cancer.

 2006: Paul McCartney and Heather Mills announced their separation.
-On the same day, Barcelona beats Arsenal 2-1 to win the Champions League.
+On the same day, Barcelona beat Arsenal 2-1 to win the Champions League.

 2007: Trains from North and South Korea cross the 38th Parallel in a test-run for the first time since 1953.